alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

 ## Conclusion

-This automated maintenance strategy:
+This automated maintenance strategy, driven by tools within the `boardfarm` framework, provides a powerful and scalable way to manage UI test artifacts.
+It:
-- ✅ Minimizes manual POM updates
+- ✅ Minimizes manual maintenance of selectors.
-- ✅ Detects UI changes early
+- ✅ Detects UI changes early and automatically.
-- ✅ Generates consistent code
+- ✅ Generates consistent, standardized selector files.
-- ✅ Integrates with CI/CD
+- ✅ Integrates cleanly with CI/CD for a hands-off maintenance process.
-- ✅ Provides change visibility
-- ✅ Reduces maintenance burden

-The combination of automated discovery, change detection, and POM generation keeps your UI tests up-to-date with minimal manual effort.
+By treating the UI map and selector file as test artifacts that are automatically maintained by framework tools and consumed by a device's standard `gui` component, we achieve a robust and efficient workflow.